betogcf/Dell5400Hackintosh/README.md

 **Post-installation:**
 - Use Intel Power Gadget to check how your processor is performing.
 If you see high temperatures and high power consumption, I recommend redoing the DSDTs using the SSDTimer script in Windows and generating a new CPUFriendDataProvider.kext.
 - Use IORegistryExplorer to verify that the power parameters are working.
+- Most kexts depend on Lilu so it must be loaded first.
+Then I usually place the essential kexts like VirtualSMC and WhateverGreen immediately after it...
+The CPUFriendDataProvider.kext, for exemple, MUST come after the CPUFriend.kext in the kext order, make sure of that.
+The kext order is important.

 **Work to be done:**
 When I have some spare time, I'll try to create an audio layout for this model.
 Until then, the chosen layout serves us well.